Joško Gvardiol: Manchester City

 On 5 August 2023, Premier League club Manchester City announced the signing of Gvardiol on a five-year deal, making him the third Croatian to join the club's first team after Vedran Ćorluka and Mateo Kovačić.
-The fee was undisclosed, but reported to be around £77 million (€90 million), making Gvardiol the second most expensive defender in the world.
+The fee was undisclosed, but reported to be around £77 million (€90 million), making Gvardiol the most expensive defender in the world.

 Gvardiol made his Premier League debut for Manchester City on 11 August in a 3–0 victory over Burnley, coming on for Rico Lewis in the 79th minute.
 He was given his first Manchester City start in the 2023 UEFA Super Cup against Sevilla, playing the full 90 minutes, with his team winning 5–4 in a penalty shoot-out after a 1–1 draw in regulation time.
 Three days later, he started his first Premier League game in a 1–0 home win against Newcastle United.
 On 6 September, Gvardiol was announced as one of the nominees for the 2023 Ballon d'Or.
 He scored his first Manchester City goal on 9 April 2024, in the first leg of the Champions League quarter-final against Real Madrid, which ended in a 3–3 draw at the Santiago Bernabéu.
 Four days later, he recorded his first goal and assist in the Premier League in a 5–1 victory over Luton Town.
 On 11 May, Gvardiol scored the first brace of his career to help City overtake Arsenal in the Premier League title race with a 4–0 away win at Fulham.
 Eight days later, Gvardiol played the entire match against West Ham United, which Manchester City won 3–1, securing the league title.
 The triumph made Gvardiol and his teammate Kovačić the second and third ever Croatians to win the Premier League, after Dejan Lovren in 2020.

 On 28 September 2024, Gvardiol scored his first Premier League goal of the 2024–25 season in a 1–1 draw against Newcastle United.
 On 27 April 2025, he scored his first FA Cup goal, a header following an Omar Marmoush corner, sealing City's 2–0 victory against Nottingham Forest and helping his team reach their third successive final in the competition.
 On 12 June 2025, Gvardiol was named the Manchester City Player of the Season.
+On 4 January 2026, he suffered a broken shinbone in a 1–1 draw with Chelsea, which required surgery and sidelined him for several months.
+His first match after an injury was on 13 May 2026, much sooner than most experts believed he would come back.
+On 28 July 2026, Gvardiol signed a new five-year contract, keeping him at the club till 2031.
+On 23 August 2026, Gvardiol scored a stoppage-time winner from a Rayan Cherki pass in a 2–1 home win over Bournemouth on the opening weekend of the 2026–27 season; he was initially flagged offside before the goal was confirmed by VAR.